istio/istio.io/content/en/blog/2024/ambient-reaches-ga/index.md

 {{< /quote >}}

 {{< quote >}}
 **Extremely proud to see the fast and steady growth of ambient mode to GA, and all the amazing collaboration that took place over the past months to make this happen!
-We are looking forward to finding out how the new architecture is going to revolutionize the Telco world.**
+We are looking forward to finding out how the new architecture is going to revolutionize the telcos world.**

 — [Faseela K](https://www.linkedin.com/in/faseela-k-42178528/), Cloud Native Developer at Ericsson
 {{< /quote >}}